amalgama-digital/docs.wavesplatform/docs/en/ride/v6/functions/built-in-functions/string-functions.md

 ## take(String, Int): String<a id="take"></a>

-Takes the first `n` characters from a string.
+Takes the first `N` characters from a string.

 ``` ride
 take(xs: String, number: Int): String